VirtoCommerce/vc-module-marketo/README.md

 VirtoCommerce.Marketo module provides integration with https://marketo.com Marketing Service.

 Key features:
-* Creates and updates leads when contacts are created in Virto Commerce
+* Creates and updates leads when contacts are created in Virto Commerce using API

 # Installation
 Installing the module: